Data for policy 2021

 - Quality of writing and presentation

-In addition to assessment of suitability for the conference, full papers will receive peer review which is aligned to that of the Data and Policy journal .
-Thus research papers will receive 3 reviews, and commentaries will receive 2.
-The reviewer is asked to comment on:
+In addition to assessment of suitability for the conference, full papers received peer review aligned to that of the Data and Policy journal .

 POST-ACCEPTANCE OF CONTRIBUTION